OT interception lifts No. 20 Spartans over Nebraska 23-20

 The Spartans (4-0, 2-0 Big Ten) won despite not converting a first down in the second half.

 Michigan State’s special teams came up big late in regulation.
 Jayden Reed returned a punt 62 yards for a touchdown with 3:47 left in regulation to tie it 20-all.

-Jalen Nailor, also back as a return man, drew the Nebraska coverage until toward him on the right side by acting as if he would catch the punt.
-But the ball actually sailed left, and Reed was able to field it and find plenty of running room.
+It appeared Nebraska wanted a directional punt to the right, but Daniel Cerni sent it left.
+Jalen Nailor, also back as a return man, acted as if he were readying himself to field the punt as much of the coverage closed in on him, but it was Reed who caught the ball.
+With most of the coverage on the other side of the field, Reed was able to find plenty of running room.

 The Cornhuskers (2-3, 0-2) bowed up on defense.
 Payton Thorne completed just two passes in the second half, and Kenneth Walker III, who entered the game as the nation’s leading rusher, was bottled up all night.
 Walker finished with 61 yards on 19 carries and set up the winning field goal with a 23-yard run, his longest of the game, on MSU’s first play in overtime.